mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 ..
 NOTE::

-   Because of how docker-compose works, it is better to put the file in a subdirectory and `not` directly into your home directory.
+   Because of how docker-compose works, it is better to put the file in a sub-directory and `not` directly into your home directory.
 We assume you put all files into ``~/ca/`` from now on.

 Add docker-compose.override.yml